DevEarley/NXNGwSJSaWO/tools/generators/readme.md

 # Micro Front End Remote Submodule NX Generators
->NOTE Do not use the `create-mfe-remote-submodule` standalone.
+>NOTE Do not use the `create-mfe-remote-submodule` generator standalone.
 Instead, use the `Commands` under the NX Projects window.

 # Switch to public Micro Front End Remote Submodule
 Micro Front End or MFEs are web apps that are hosted separately from each other.
 There are two types of MFE: Remote or Host.
 A Host app bootstraps Remote MFEs together into a cohesive experience for the user.